tsetliff/web-app-framework/README.md

 # Web Application Framework
 A tiny PHP web application framework.

+# NOTE: THIS IS A TOY PROJECT, DO NOT USE IT!

 I had some issues with other frameworks, so this was just intended to be a demo of implemented solutions.
 A few other people and I are each writing our own minimalist web app solution just for the exercize of having done so.

 ## Keeping it simple